Episode 42: Extreme Ownership (Leadership Lessons From A Navy SEAL)

 • This creates a more cohesive and empowered school community.

-7 Encourage open communication
+7 Encourage open communication:

 • When leaders take ownership of their mistakes, it becomes easier for others to admit their errors and share feedback.